equinor/radix-cli/README.md

 ### Linux or Mac

-Pick a [version](https://github.com/equinor/radix-cli/releases) of the cli you want to install, and download and extract the tar.gz file into the `bin` folder like the following example (replacing the platform and architecture with the one you picked).
+Pick a [version](https://github.com/equinor/radix-cli/releases) of the CLI you want to install, and download and extract the tar.gz file into the `bin` folder as shown in the following example.

 |                   | AMD64                                       | ARM64                                      |
 | ----------------- | ------------------------------------------- | ------------------------------------------ |